NaejEL/Lymo/docs/ROADMAP.md

 # Lymo Project — ROADMAP for LLMs

+This roadmap is designed for LLM- ✅ **SOLUTION IMPLEMENTED:** PNG sequence approach for alpha video support
+- ✅ **ALPHA DECODING FIXED:** Proper libvpx decoder selection for VP8/VP9 alpha channels
+- ✅ **WORKING:** Alpha transparency now properly extracted and displayed
+- ⚠️ **PERFORMANCE:** CPU-only video decoding remains an issue for multiple high-resolution videos

-This roadmap is designed for LLMs assisting with the development of Lymo, a cross-platform videomapping software using Godot and GDScript.
+**📝 STATUS:** Alpha video support fully functional via PNG extraction with proper decoder selectionisting with the development of Lymo, a cross-platform videomapping software using Godot and GDScript.

 **🎯 Implementation Strategy:** Follow priority levels (P0-P3) and respect dependencies.
 Complete each priority level before moving to the next.